boennecd/mssm/README.md

 where ![g](https://chart.googleapis.com/chart?cht=tx&chl=g "g") is simple distribution, we observe ![t=1,\\dots,T](https://chart.googleapis.com/chart?cht=tx&chl=t%3D1%2C%5Cdots%2CT "t=1,\dots,T") periods, and ![I\_t](https://chart.googleapis.com/chart?cht=tx&chl=I_t "I_t"), ![y\_{it}](https://chart.googleapis.com/chart?cht=tx&chl=y_%7Bit%7D "y_{it}"), ![\\vec x\_{it}](https://chart.googleapis.com/chart?cht=tx&chl=%5Cvec%20x_%7Bit%7D "\vec x_{it}"), and ![\\vec z\_{it}](https://chart.googleapis.com/chart?cht=tx&chl=%5Cvec%20z_%7Bit%7D "\vec z_{it}") are known.
 What is multivariate is ![\\vec y\_t = \\{y\_{it}\\}\_{i\\in I\_t}](https://chart.googleapis.com/chart?cht=tx&chl=%5Cvec%20y_t%20%3D%20%5C%7By_%7Bit%7D%5C%7D_%7Bi%5Cin%20I_t%7D "\vec y_t = \{y_{it}\}_{i\in I_t}") (though, ![\\vec \\beta\_t](https://chart.googleapis.com/chart?cht=tx&chl=%5Cvec%20%5Cbeta_t "\vec \beta_t") can also be multivariate) and this package is written to scale well in the dimension of ![| I\_t |](https://chart.googleapis.com/chart?cht=tx&chl=%7C%20I_t%20%7C "| I_t |").
 The package uses independent particle filters as suggested by Lin et al. (2005).
 This particular type of filter can be used in the method suggested by Poyiadjis, Doucet, and Singh (2011).
 I will show an example of how to use the package through the rest of the document and highlight some implementation details.

-The package is not on CRAN but you can be installed from Github using e.g.,
+The package is not on CRAN but it can be installed from Github e.g., by calling

 ``` r
 devtools::install_github("boennecd/mssm")